Workers making iPhones in central China plant to be quarantined over coronavirus

 Foxconn has tried to allay fears of production shortfalls, saying it had previous experience of viral outbreaks following the SARS epidemic in 2003.

-It is China's biggest private-sector employer with more than 30 factories and research facilities - including one in Wuhan.
+It is China's biggest private-sector employer, with more than a million people working in around 30 factories and research facilities, including one in Wuhan.

 Taiwan has reported 11 confirmed cases so far, mostly people returning from Wuhan.